kshedden/case_studies/methods/survival.md

 Survival analysis is a set of techniques for characterizing distributions and building models.
-Most commonly, survival analysis methods are used with *time to event* data, where "time to event" refers to the duration of time from an origin until some event of interest occurs.
+Most commonly, survival analysis methods are used with *time to event* or *duration* data, where "time to event" refers to the duration of time from an origin until some event of interest occurs.
 Many such examples consider *failure times*, such as the duration of time from when a person is diagnosed with a disease until they progress to a more advanced stage of the disease.